-Federal investments in tax credits championed by Democrats on this committee in the Inflation Reduction Act will also drive New York's clean energy transition and create jobs to take us on a path to net-zero emissions.
+Federal investments in tax credits championed by Democrats on this committee in the Inflation Reduction Act will also drive New York's clean energy transition and create jobs to take us on a path

 Thank you, Mr. Chairman, for offering us this opportunity and allowing our witnesses to share their expertise and experience with us.